SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Have you got a DVD drive on your laptop?

 * Yes: get one of the OSGeo Live DVDs at FOSS4G UK
-* No: download either the [VM image](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-vm-9.5.7z/download) (4GB)for VirtualBox or the ISO ([32bit](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-9.5-i386.iso/download) (4GB) or [64bit](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-9.5-amd64.iso/download)) (4GB) dfor a USB drive.
+* No: download either the [VM image](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-vm-9.5.7z/download) (4GB) for VirtualBox or the ISO ([32bit](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-9.5-i386.iso/download) (4GB) or [64bit](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-9.5-amd64.iso/download) (4GB)) for a USB drive.

 Get the data: [Dropbox Link](https://dl.dropboxusercontent.com/u/25604821/pgrouting-workshop.zip)